 - Contribute to the administration, coaching, promotion and development of the DCU club

-**Please note that meeting all the above criteria does not mean automatic acceptance to the Scholarship Programme.
-The eligibility and selection criteria reflect the evolving nature of the Sport Scholarship Programme and DCU reserves the right to amend the criteria for selection according to the requirements of the scheme.
+- The eligibility and selection criteria reflect the evolving nature of CAO Points Concession and Sport Scholarships, and DCU reserves the right to amend the criteria for selection according to the requirements of the scheme.

 To apply for the Performance Sport CAO Points Concession and/or the Sport Scholarship programme applicants must complete an online application form.
 Please note:

-- Applicants that apply for the Performance Sport CAO Points Concession programme must also make an application for a DCU programme of study through the CAO, www.cao.ie from early November 2018 until May 1st 2019.
+- Applicants that apply for the CAO Points Concession programme must also make an application for a DCU programme of study through the CAO.
+Applicants should apply through the CAO by the normal closing date of 1st February or before the late closing date of 1st May and complete a DCU Performance Sport online application form.

-- The closing date for applications is May 1st 2019.
-Paper applicatons or late applications will not be accepted.
+- Paper applicatons or late applications will not be accepted.

 General Sports Scholarships